You love coaching. You do not love checking your bank account on the 28th of every month and wondering if you’ve picked the wrong niche.

 Once you’ve picked your niche and priced it properly, the next step is getting in front of people.
 You don’t need a huge audience.
 You need a few repeatable ways to start conversations with the right clients.

 - Get quoted in the right places.
-Help a Reporter Out (HARO), Qwoted, and targeted pitches to relevant publications can land you in front of your exact audience without building a personal brand from scratch.
+Help a B2B Writer, Qwoted, and targeted pitches to publications your ideal client reads put you in front of buyers without building a personal brand from scratch.
+One quote in the right newsletter beats 50 Instagram posts.

 For a longer list, our full guide to how to get coaching clients covers 19 strategies that work in 2026.

-Executive coaching consistently pays the highest per hour, $400 to $1,000+ per session, because engagements are usually funded by companies where the ROI is easy to measure.
+Executive coaching consistently pays the highest per hour ($400–$1,000+ per session) because engagements are usually funded by companies where the ROI is easy to measure.
 Business coaching, leadership coaching, and newer niches like AI coaching and longevity coaching are close behind.
-But “most profitable” depends as much on your audience and delivery model as the niche itself.
+The niche that’s most profitable for you depends as much on your audience and delivery model as the rate ceiling.

-Do I need to be certified to charge high-ticket rates?
+Do I need to be certified to charge high-ticket prices?

 Not always.
 In niches like executive coaching, health coaching, and clinical-adjacent work (ADHD, grief, recovery), certification is almost always expected.
-In niches like business coaching, mindset coaching, and creative coaching, lived experience and results often outweigh credentials.
+In business coaching, mindset coaching, creative coaching, and most niche-specific work, lived experience and results often outweigh credentials.
 A solid foundational program (ICF-accredited) plus niche-specific training is the most common path.